Join Anna Maria’s

 . . . . so that the dough is smooth.

-Using a pastry bag filled with the dough or a spoon, make small balls about 1 -inch (2 - 3 cm ) size.
+Using a pastry bag filled with the dough or a spoon, make small balls about 1 -inch (2 - 3 cm ) in size.

 Cover a large cookie sheet with parchment paper.
 Fill a pastry bag with the dough.